Hreflang for Webflow and Squarespace

 How to add hreflang tags on Webflow and Squarespace.
 Built-in localization features, custom code options, and workarounds.

 Website builders have made multilingual sites more accessible, but their hreflang support ranges from solid to non-existent.
+For a platform-agnostic overview of hreflang, see our comprehensive hreflang guide.
 Here's the current state of hreflang on the major platforms and what you can actually do about it.

 Webflow